justbytes/role_master/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Description

-My motivation was to create an app that keeps track of employees.
+My motivation was to create an app that can help orginize a companies employees and have a few different ways to filter results.
 I created this to test my skills using MYSQL.
+This app can be customized for a companies individual needs!

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)